 Tirana in Albania is one of the fastest growing travel destinations according to Airbnb

-In 2019, Airbnb revealed that many UK travellers are searching for cheaper city breaks.
+In 2019, Airbnb revealed that many UK travelers are searching for cheaper city breaks.
 The popular booking website of Airbnb revealed a top 10 of the cities in Europe where booking numbers are growing the fastest.

 According to Airbnb, Tirana in Albania is number two on that list.
 The number of travel reservations in Tirana have been growing extremely fast between 2018 – 2019.
-Because UK travellers have discovered that Tirana is a very affordable city break destination.
+Because UK travelers have discovered that Tirana is a very affordable city break destination.